McGill School of Architecture: American Institute of Architecture Students (AIAS)

 As of 2019, the School of Architecture has established a chapter of the American Institute of Architecture Students, an international, non-profit, student-run organization dedicated to providing progressive programs, information and resources on critical issues to architecture students.

 Exchange and Study Abroad

 The Peter Guo-hua Fu School of Architecture has close ties to several architecture schools across the world and has formal bilateral exchange agreements on a departmental level with seven schools in particular, including The Royal Danish Academy of Fine Arts in Copenhagen, Politecnico di Milano in Milan, Tongji University in Shanghai, École Nationale Supérieure d'Architecture de Paris-Belleville, École nationale supérieure d'architecture de Grenoble, Université catholique de Louvain in Brussels and TU Wien in Vienna.
 These bilateral agreements make it easy for undergraduate architecture students at McGill to go on exchange.

 Students can also spend an exchange semester abroad at any of McGill University's 160+ partner institutions as long as they offer architecture exchanges, however these are more difficult to coordinate due to the competitive nature of university-wide exchanges.

+Field trips and educational travel projects

+The McGill School of Architecture routinely organizes field trips and educational travel projects that provide students with experiential learning opportunities to examine and document significant buildings and urban sites.
+Through the Summer Sketching School, students participate in annual trips to different cities, where they study the built environment through on-site observation and drawing exercises.
+In the 2010s and 2020s, students travelled to Canadian cities such as Quebec City, Baie-Saint-Paul, Lunenburg, and Saint John to document and study the cities' historic architecture.
+Students also participate in local site visits in Montreal; for instance, during Muslim Awareness Week in 2025, students visited the Lebanese Islamic Center to learn about Islamic architecture and the needs of Muslim communities in Quebec as part of a project on mosque design and the role of religious spaces.